Justlearn

 If your native language is similar to Japanese, it’s very likely that you have that privilege to learn the language easily.

-If, on the other hand, your native language is Spanish, for example, you’ll have to spend twice as much time as Chinese native speakers to learn Japanese because it is one of the hardest language for Spanish speakers.
+If, on the other hand, your native language is Spanish, for example, you’ll have to spend twice as much time as Chinese native speakers to learn Japanese because it is one of the hardest languages for Spanish speakers.
 It is because the writing system, grammar, pronunciation and sentence structure differs from your native language, so you’ll have to learn everything from scratch.

 Your Japanese Learning Goals